explosion/projects/ner-fashion-brands/README.md

 ## 🎛 Scripts

 The [`scripts_spacy.py`](scripts_spacy.py) file includes command line scripts for training and evaluating spaCy models using the data in Prodigy's format.
-This should let you reproduce our [experiments](https://explosion.ai/blog/sense2vec-reloaded#ner-results).
+This should let you reproduce our results.
 We tried to keep the scripts as straightforward as possible.
 To see the available arguments, you can run `python scripts_spacy.py [command] --help`.

 | Command    | Description                                                                                                                           |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------- |